 You want your page title to be clear and precise.
 It also needs to be relatable to your audience.
-One simple way of doing this would be to look at your page and audience then think; What would my audience call themselves?
+A straightforward way of doing this would be to look at your page and audience then think; What would my audience call themselves?

 - Profile picture

-This section is prominently placed in below your company logo.
+This section is prominently placed below your company logo.
 This is your chance to let your audience see who you are, what you can do for them and what makes you better than all the other companies out there offering the same services.
 Content that will separate you from the standard companies out there is the key to really promoting yourself and making you memorable.
-Highlighting contact information is also a good way to populate you’re about page.
+Highlighting contact information is also an excellent way to populate you’re about page.

-Every piece of content you post, should teach your reader something new and ultimately, feel good.
-If you manage to succeed in achieving those points, you could get a share or two out of them and the nature of social media will see that chain continue and spread to more people.
+Every piece of content you post should teach your reader something new and ultimately, feel good.
+If you manage to succeed in achieving those points, you could get a share or two out of them, and the nature of social media will see that chain continue and spread to more people.
 Something to think about when posting content; What way are you going to appear to your audience?
-You need to consider how are you going to be portrayed towards them.
+It would help if you considered how are you going to be portrayed towards them.
 Clean up your image, appear more creative and get organised.

 Ah, Facebook advertising… it has its moments.

-A great platform however, can feel like you are paying for numbers if not done right.
-Facebook offers its own form of advertising with their Facebook Ads and these appear in the side columns of the Facebook site, as well as promotional advertising on your feed.
+A great platform, however, can feel like you are paying for numbers if not done right.
+Facebook offers its form of advertising with their Facebook Ads, and these appear in the side columns of the Facebook site, as well as promotional advertising on your feed.

-Facebook does not release information about their ads so, it is hard to see or understand how well they actually do.
+Facebook does not release information about their ads, so, it is hard to see or understand how well they do.
 Each business thrives differently.
 Facebook advertising includes:

-- Demographic targeting by Facebook depending on characteristics of audience
+- Demographic targeting by Facebook depending on characteristics of the audience

 - The ability set ad budgets and advertise different content and posts